 OUR CORE VALUES

-✚ Equal Opportunity: We believe public education is the gateway to opportunity.
-All students have the human and civil right to a quality public education that develops their potential, independence and character.
+- We believe an equitable public education at every age and at every level is the gateway to opportunity.
+All students have the human and civil rights to a quality public education that helps to develop their full potential.

-✚ A just society: We believe public education is vital to building respect for the worth, dignity and equality of every individual in our diverse society.
+- We believe equitable public education is vital to building respect for the worth, dignity, and equality of every individual in our diverse society.

-✚ Democracy: we believe public education is the cornerstone of our republic.
-Public education provides individuals with the skills to be involved, informed and engaged in our representative democracy.
+- We believe an equitable public education is the cornerstone of our republic and provides all individuals with the skills to be involved, informed, and engaged in our representative democracy.

-✚ Professionalism: we believe that the expertise and judgment of education professionals are critical to student success.
-We maintain the highest professional standards, and we expect the status, compensation and respect due all professionals.
+- We believe that the expertise and judgment of educators are critical to student success.
+We maintain the highest professional standards and we demand respect which is due to all educators.

-✚ Partnership: We believe partnerships with parents, families, communities and other stakeholders are essential to quality public education and student success.
+- We believe strong partnerships with families and communities are essential to quality public education.

-✚ Collective Action: We believe individuals are strengthened when they work together for the common good.
-As education professionals, we improve both our professional status and the quality of public education when we unite and advocate collectively.
+- We believe we are all strengthened when we work together for the common good.
+As educators, we improve both our professional status and the quality of public education when we unite and advance collectively.

 The AEA has worked hard to obtain more benefits for Arkansas public education staff, such as: